-According to the DBA the main reasons for the pollution of groundwater were identified as:
+The main reasons for the pollution of groundwater are the following:

 - Insufficient wastewater collection and treatment on the municipal level;

 - Water pollution caused by intensive agriculture and livestock breeding;

 These pressures, in combination with the high vulnerability of some of the aquifers, necessitate the development of appropriate GWB protection strategies based on conceptual models.

 The overall assessment of pressures on the quality of the transboundary GWBs of basin-wide importance showed that pollution by nitrates from diffuse sources is the key factor affecting the chemical status of these groundwaters.
 The major sources of this diffuse pollution are agricultural activities, non-sewered population and urban land use.

 Over 59 million people in the Danube River Basin get their drinking water from groundwater – that’s 72% of the total population.
 Yet groundwater is extremely vulnerable to over-abstraction, when more water is used than can be replaced by nature.

 The assessment of pressures on the quantity of the transboundary GWBs of basin-wide importance showed that over-abstraction is the key factor preventing the achievement of good quantitative status.